Send Feedback

 A Brief Introduction to q and KDB-X

 Welcome!
-This page introduces the basics of q and KDB‑X. Through simple, workable examples, you’ll learn how to create data, run queries, and understand the core principles of q’s concise syntax and high‑performance design.
+This page introduces the basics of q and KDB‑X. Through practical examples, you'll learn how to create data, run queries, and understand the core principles of q's concise syntax and high‑performance design.
 No prior knowledge is required.
-You’ll pick up the essentials as you work through the exercises.
+You'll pick up the essentials as you work through the exercises.

 KDB-X is a powerful ecosystem built on top of q.
-The q language is a concise, expressive, Turing-complete, interpreted programming language with a built-in database engine optimized for streaming, real-time, and historical data.
+The q language is a concise, expressive, dynamically typed, interpreted programming language with a built-in database engine optimized for streaming, real-time, and historical data.
+By bringing the application logic and data together, KDB-X eliminates the overhead associated with complex multi-layer architectures.

 Launch q